-Postpartum thyroiditis often lasts several weeks to several months.
-However, postpartum thyroiditis can be difficult to recognize because its symptoms are often mistakenly attributed to the stress of having a newborn and postpartum mood disorders.
+Postpartum thyroiditis often lasts several weeks to months.
+But, postpartum thyroiditis can be difficult to recognize because its symptoms are often mistakenly thought to be the stress of having a newborn and postpartum mood disorders.

 For most women who develop postpartum thyroiditis, thyroid function returns to normal within 12 to 18 months of the start of symptoms.
-However, some women who experience postpartum thyroiditis develop permanent complications.
+But some women develop permanent complications.

 During postpartum thyroiditis, you might experience two phases.
 The inflammation and release of thyroid hormone might first cause mild signs and symptoms similar to those of an overactive thyroid (hyperthyroidism), including:

 These signs and symptoms typically occur one to four months after delivery and last one to three months.

 Later, as thyroid cells become impaired, mild signs and symptoms of underactive thyroid (hypothyroidism) might develop, including:

 These signs and symptoms typically begin four to six weeks after the symptoms of hyperthyroidism resolve and can last six to 12 months.

 Keep in mind, however, that some women who have postpartum thyroiditis develop symptoms of only hyperthyroidism or only hypothyroidism.